JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - The `airline.slice(4)` would have the first value as the `begin parameter` - you can also provide an end parameter i.e. `airline.slice(4, 7)`.
 It stops extrating before reaching index number 7.
 The length of the extracted substring will always be `7 - 4 = 3 (in this example)`.
 - To use the slice on an object that you potentially don't know the index of, use the indexOf and lastIndexOf to find this (CHECK USEFUL SCREENSHOTS FOLDER).
 - You can also use minus numbers to get numbers from the beginning parameter and/or ending parameters.
 - Whenever we call a method on a string (which technically isn't possible), javascript will turn this string into an object (called boxing - as it takes our string which creates an object.
 When it is completed, it returns it back to a string).
+- You can use `.trim()` -